-- Concord Ave Concord Avenue is too narrow and overdeveloped.
-There should be an overpass at Concord Avenue and Cambridge Park Drive.
-Development should stop until the T work is finished. - Parking - Increasing the size of the Alewife parking garage to encourage more transit use (but this would also increase congestion on Route 2). - The City should rationalize the cost of parking permits so they are equivalent to the true cost of the space.
-The cost of parking should be increased overall. - The City Council should reduce the number of parking spaces.
-As of now, it is too responsive to a minority of vocal parking proponents. - Partnerships with the MBTA, Institutions, Advocacy Groups and the Private Sector - Cambridge needs to build strong relationships with other stakeholders, including the MBTA and the Bike Alliance, to improve the transit system.
-MIT is spurring development around Kendall Square, but the T is already at capacity.
-Additional parking will only create additional congestion.
-MIT and other Kendall Square employers should help work to improve the public transit system. - Major institutions and business need to take responsibility for the traffic created by their employees and be part of a transit solution by providing alternative modes of transportation and encouraging biking. - Public Transit - Public transit in the city needs to be improved, particularly to reduce car traffic, increase mobility for low-income residents, and transport workers who do not live in the city. - To improve transit, the City should work to give buses priority lanes; increase bus frequency; improve the #68 bus on Broadway and the #1 bus; run shuttles; operate different sized busses in response to demand schedules; improve the MBTA system, specifically by completing the Green Line extension and expanding the Red Line; subsidize ridership; develop systems to allow riders to enter both the front and rear of buses; encourage alternative, middle-scale transportation options in Cambridge, Belmont, and Watertown through private or supplemental means; make Harvard and other private buses available to the public; and tax developers to fund the MBTA. - Cambridge may be unable to improve the condition of the MBTA, in which case it need to figure out ways to complement its service. - Social justice should figure into public transit to ensure that transit is truly accessible to all who need it. - Regionalism Cambridge needs to work with its neighbors, especially Somerville and Boston, to develop regional transportation solutions.
-MAPC should improve its involvement in the Green Line extension.
-However, naming transit as a regional problem is sometimes used as an excuse for not working on improving the system, and Cambridge needs to focus on enhancing the system addressing those things within its power. - Supply Side Cambridge should focus on the supply side of transit in addition to the demand side by studying what motivates people to travel to parts of the city and by creating policies, such as supporting work from home or relocating grocery stores, that reduce the need for travel.
+- Public transit in the city needs to be improved, particularly to reduce car traffic, increase mobility for low-income residents, and transport workers who do not live in the city. - To improve transit, the city should work to give buses priority lanes; increase bus frequency; improve the #68 bus on Broadway and the #1 bus; run shuttles; operate different sized busses in response to demand schedules; improve the MBTA system, specifically by completing the Green Line extension and expanding the Red Line; subsidize ridership; develop systems to allow riders to enter both the front and rear of busses; encourage alternative, middle-scale transportation options in Cambridge, Belmont, and Watertown through private or supplemental means; make Harvard and other private buses available to the public; and tax developers to fund the MBTA. - Cambridge may be unable to improve the condition of the MBTA, in which case it need to figure out ways to complement its service. - Social justice should figure into public transit to ensure that transit it is truly accessible to all who need it.